Albertoplm/Shark-Project/README.md

 6. **They are more Sharks attacks during summer**
 7. **Sharks more frequently attack people that are sufing**
 8. **The percentage of deaths is higher in people that is diving than in people who practice surfing**
+9. **H9 - They are more sharks attacks reported during no lights hours**

 ## Conclusions